RT Cunningham

 The Christian Bible

-Tagged with bible, christianity, religion on October 13, 2024
+Tagged with bible, christianity, faith, religion on October 13, 2024

 Genesis Although I’m a Christian, I’m not very religious.
 I don’t attend church services regularly, and I never have.
 Moving from place to place before, during, and after military service is one of the many reasons.
 Every time I find a place of worship that I really like, I end up leaving that community.
 I prefer non-denominational Christian organizations.